recursehex/Hybrid/docs/memory/heap_allocation.md

 - Smart pointers (`unique<T>`, `shared<T>`, `weak<T>`) reject `free` because their control blocks own the payload.
 Use the smart pointer APIs instead.
 - Stack values are not heap-managed; `free` reports an error when applied to locals allocated on the stack, even if the type is ARC-capable.
 - `free` is compile-time checked, so double frees and any subsequent use of a manually released value both emit diagnostics to prevent use-after-free bugs.
-- Array allocations expect a single length expression; negative lengths are rejected.
+- Array allocations expect one bound per dimension; negative lengths are rejected.

 > [!CAUTION]
 > Attempting to use `free` on stack locals or smart pointers is rejected at compile time, so use it only on objects created with `new`.